Avaluate/MultipleRobloxInstances/README.md

 ## Multiple Roblox Instances
 This program allows you to run 2 or more different Roblox accounts at the same time.

-This is not against the Roblox ToS and applications such as Bloxstrap had similar functionality.
+This is not explicitly against the Roblox Terms of Service.
+Applications such as Bloxstrap had similar functionality.

 Bloxstrap removed the multiple Roblox instances feature due to fears people were [using it to farm](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap) and well as their implementation of multiple Roblox instances being a "hit or miss".